nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Sorting animals: `sort`

-If you need to create some sort of ordering in the `ZooKeep` book, such as a chronological order by feed times to organise your feeding schedule, this feature helps to sort the animals by the given category and updates the list of animals accordingly.
+If you need to create some sort of ordering in your `ZooKeep` book, such as a chronological order by feed times to organise your feeding schedule, this feature helps to sort the animals by the given category and updates the list of animals accordingly.

 Format: `sort CATEGORY`